Pricing

 What is Exploratory Testing?

-Exploratory Testing is an unscripted, manual software testing type where testers examine the system with no pre-established test cases and no previous exposure to the system.
+Exploratory testing is an unscripted, manual software testing type where testers examine the system with no pre-established test cases and no previous exposure to the system.
 Instead of following a strict test plan, they jump straight to testing and make spontaneous decisions about what to test on the fly.

 Prior to the testing phase, they might list down some concepts or areas to explore, but the essence of exploratory testing still emphasizes the tester’s personal freedom and responsibility in simultaneous knowledge acquisition and quality checks.
-In a way, exploratory testing is similar to an exciting adventure where testers don’t really know what lies ahead of them, and they must utilize certain techniques to uncover those mysteries.

 During exploratory testing, testers explore the software by interacting with it, trying out different features, then observing its behavior.
 They may even intentionally break the software, input unexpected data, or explore edge cases to uncover potential issues.
 As long as testers get to understand the system’s workings and can suggest strategies to test the system more methodically, they have accomplished the task.